An Institution must

 - Beginning in 2017, a total of 3 new grants will be awarded (2 Early Career Investigator and 1 Established Investigator), annually.

-- Grant funds may be used only to support the direct costs of research and indirect costs (institutional overhead) of up to 15% of the Grant funds may not be used for purchase of permanent equipment (defined as equipment expected to last at least three years) or for repair or service contract costs for institutional equipment; the construction or renovation of facilities; furniture; honoraria; membership dues; subscriptions; books; or journals.
+- Grant funds may be used only to support the direct costs of research and indirect costs (institutional overhead) of up to 15% of the grant.
+Grant funds may not be used for purchase of permanent equipment (defined as equipment expected to last at least three years) or for repair or service contract costs for institutional equipment; the construction or renovation of facilities; furniture; honoraria; membership dues; subscriptions; books; or journals.

 Allowable use of grant funds includes salary for the principal investigator and for scientific personnel directly engaged in the research project; consumable supplies, disposables, and animals necessary to fulfill the project’s specific aims; and travel necessary to conduct research or to present the results of the research at appropriate scientific or medical meetings sponsored by non-profit associations.
 The maximum amount of funds expendable for travel is $2,000 per year.
 Travel funded by this grant must be done during the funding period.